Stochastic Inflation with Interacting Noises: Introduction

 A key advantage of the stochastic formalism is its non-perturbative nature which enables the description of large field fluctuations in non-linear regime \cite{Enqvist:2008kt,Asadi:2023flu,Fujita:2014tja}.
 In such cases, the energy density of fluctuations can grow sufficiently large to produce primordial black holes (PBHs).
 One scenario where curvature perturbations may be amplified large enough to form PBHs is the ultra-slow-roll (USR) inflation, characterized by an extremely flat potential \cite{Kinney:2005vj,Namjoo:2012aa, Chen:2013aj, Chen:2013eea, Martin:2012pe, Morse:2018kda, Motohashi:2014ppa, Dimopoulos:2017ged, Pi:2022ysn}.
 The abundance of PBHs across different mass ranges is determined by the tail of the probability distribution function (PDF) for curvature perturbations during their enhancement phase \cite{Pattison:2018bct,Biagetti:2018pjj,Garcia-Bellido:2017mdw,Ivanov:1994pa, Pattison:2017mbe,Germani:2017bcs, Ezquiaga:2018gbw,Ezquiaga:2019ftu,Pattison:2021oen,Hooshangi:2023kss}.
 As a non-perturbative approach, the stochastic formalism provides a powerful tool for determining the PDF of field fluctuations.

 The standard picture employing USR mechanism for PBHs formation is the setup with three phases of inflation, SR-USR-SR. The first stage is a SR phase during which the observable CMB perturbations are generated.
 The second stage is a USR phase during which the perturbations are amplified to generate PBHs at the desired scales.
 The USR phase lasts for a few e-folds followed by the final SR phase where the system reaches its attractor phase and inflation ends via reheating.
-An important question is whether or not the long CMB scales perturbations are affected by small scales USR modes as for example advocated in \cite{Kristiano:2022maq}.
-To study this question from the viewpoint of stochastic inflation, a key issue is that the statistics of scalar field fluctuations are not strictly Gaussian.
-This is because the loop corrections in scalar spectrum modifies the noise, causing it to be a non-Gaussian and an interacting noise.
+An important question is whether or not the long CMB scales perturbations are affected by small scales USR modes as for example advocated in \cite{Kristiano:2022maq}. { To study this question from the viewpoint of stochastic inflation, a key issue is that the statistics of scalar field fluctuations are not strictly Gaussian.
+These quantic loop corrections in scalar spectrum modify the noise, causing it to be interacting and consequently a modified Gaussian one \footnote{ {Here by modified Gaussian, we mean the amplitude of the noises is modified compared to the free theory.} }}.
 One main goal of this work is to formulate the stochastic inflation where the noises are not free and involve interaction in the matter sector.
 To properly account for these effects, we propose modifying the noise amplitude in the stochastic formalism using the standard QFT methods.
 As we will show, the modification of the noise term directly affects the PDF with non-trivial applications.